marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 * What capabilities will be allowed if I install an entitlement in a specific device?
 * Features or restrictions that depend on each user.
 We are not covering this in the current version of this document, but it could be done if we expand the holders indentification.

-It is important to remark that the model primarily addresses the commercial utilization of capabilities, rather than access control.
+It is important to remark that the model primarily addresses the utilization of capabilities, rather than access control.
 For instance, if a network device cannot be configured to use an arbitrary network protocol (e.g. MPLS) due to licensing restrictions, this implies that the organization owning the router (the holder in this scenario) is not permitted to utilize the MPLS feature.
 This distinction is separate from, for instance, the ability of a specific user to configure MPLS due to access control limitations.

 # Conventions and Definitions